FirebaseExtended/bolt/docs/guide.md

     $ npm install --global firebase-bolt

-You can use the Bolt compiler to compile the examples in this tutorial, and inspect the output.
+You can use the Bolt compiler to compile the examples in this guide, and inspect the output JSON.

 ## Default Firebase Permissions